How does replication occur in prokaryotes?

-After the synthesis of leading and lagging strand, the polymerase is detached from the site of replication.
+After the synthesis of the leading and lagging strand, the polymerase is detached from the site of replication.

-In the termination step, firstly, the multiple primers at lagging strand are cleaved by RNase H and removed by DNA polymerase I. It also fills the gap between two Okazaki fragments by the addition of nucleotides.
+In the termination step, firstly, the multiple primers at the lagging strand are cleaved by RNase H and removed by DNA polymerase I. It also fills the gap between two Okazaki fragments by the addition of nucleotides.

 Finally, the enzyme DNA ligase fills the gap (creates a phosphodiester bond between Okazaki fragments and newly added nucleotides).